Gui Rochat: Private career in the Fine Arts

-Aside from his interest in French Old Masters, Gui Rochat discovered in New York for a collector a very large and important work by the Dutch master Abraham Bloemaert fully signed and dated 1624, which was offered by Sotheby's New York in a very dirty condition as attributed to Bloemaert's son, a much lesser painter.
-The signature and date appeared after cleaning of the painting.
+Gui Rochat discovered a work for a collector in New York by the Dutch artist Abraham Bloemaert, fully signed and dated 1624.
+It was offered by Sotheby's New York.
 The painting was sold to a private collector in New York, who subsequently sold it to the National Gallery in London.
-And the Rijksmuseum in Amsterdam acquired a very charming drawing in red chalk of a young woman looking at an engraving, recognized as by the 18th-century Dutch artist Gijsbertus van der Berg.
+The Rijksmuseum in Amsterdam acquired a drawing in red chalk of a young woman looking at an engraving, recognized as by the 18th-century Dutch artist Gijsbertus van der Berg.

-Also among the most recent discoveries is a small but very fine oil on copper by the baroque French artist Jacques de Létin of Saint Catherine of Alexandria, which is now in the Musee des Beaux-Arts in Troyes, France, and a very rare discovery of "The Calling of Saint James the Greater" by Claude-Guy Hallé (catalogue raisonné on the artist by Nicole Willk-Brocard, 1995, p.
-286, number C 42 listed as lost).
+Among the most recent discoveries is a small oil-on-copper work by the Baroque French artist Jacques de Létin of Saint Catherine of Alexandria, which is now in the Musee des Beaux-Arts in Troyes, France, and The Calling of Saint James the Greater by Claude-Guy Hallé.

-Recently was sold to a Paris collection a very fine 'Allegory of Venus with Eros and Anteros' by Charles Poerson (French, 1609–1667), a painting that remained for a long time without a correct attribution though it was sold in a Sotheby Monaco sale in 1994 and stayed till recently in a major Italian collection as by an unknown but major French seventeenth century painter.
+Recently was sold to a Paris collection an Allegory of Venus with Eros and Anteros by French artist Charles Poerson (1609–1667), a painting that lacked attribution though it was sold in Sotheby Monaco in 1994 and stayed in a major Italian collection as by an unknown French 17th century painter.
 It was on loan to the Los Angeles County Museum of Art in 2013.

-More recently was discovered a large ‘Penitent Saint Dominic’ now in a major Paris collection, which is described by Robert Fohr in his 2018 magnificent book on Georges de La Tour.
-He received for this book the Marmottan prize from the Paris Academy of Fine Arts (see the Wikipedia entry for Robert Fohr).
-Fohr describes the painting as a possible copy from a late work by Georges de La Tour, but it is probably in fact an autograph work.
+More recently was discovered a large Penitent Saint Dominic, which is now in a Paris collection and described by Robert Fohr in his 2018 book on Georges de La Tour.
+He received for this book the Marmottan prize from the Paris Academy of Fine Arts.
+Fohr describes the painting as a possible copy from a late work by Georges de La Tour.